 PMT/vPvM Regulation

 On December 19, 2022, the European Commission published a proposal for the revision of Regulation (EC) No 1272/2008 on classification, labeling and packaging of chemicals and mixtures (CLP).
-This revision aims to define scientific and technical criteria in order to classify substances and mixtures which would present PMT and vPvM properties.
+This revision aims to define scientific and technical criteria to classify substances and mixtures which would present PMT and vPvM properties.

-Following the examination of the proposed revision text by the European Parliament and Council, these classifications could come into force in 2023, with a transition period of between
+Following the examination of the proposed revision text by the European Parliament and Council, these classifications could come into force in 2023, with a transition period of between 2 and 5 years depending on whether the substance is new, a mixture or already on the market.

 PFAS Regulation